Using NixOS with Proxmox: A Declarative Approach to Homelab Configuration Link to heading

 But in 2023, I kept hearing about “Nix,” mostly as a magical package manager that made working across different programming languages a breeze.
 What I didn’t know was that NixOS would soon revolutionize how I define VM configurations for my homelab—entirely declaratively.

-Discovering NixOS
+Discovering NixOS Link to heading

 If you’re not familiar with Nix or NixOS, I recommend checking out some excellent videos on the topic.
 It’s a deep rabbit hole, but the rewards are well worth it.